HarshKapadia2/git_basics/README.md

       - So while most people treat a particular repo as the central repo (the one on GitHub), that's a process choice, not a git requirement.
       - `git remote`
          - Lists the remote repo when you are in a local git repo in the CLI
          - To add a remote repo to a local repo
             - Go to GitHub and create a repo without a license, README.md or .gitignore.
-	    - In the bash, use cmd `git remote add origin <link_to_repo>.git`
+            - In the bash, type `git remote add origin <link_to_repo>.git`
             - Eg: `git remote add origin https://github.com/HarshKapadia2/git_basics.git`
             - Do add a license, README.md and .gitignore (more on all 3 later).
          - To remove origin (remote repo)
             - `git remote rm origin`

 ## Basic git commands
 - `git config`